Comet1903/comet-camera-control/README.md

 # Comet Camera Control - CCC
 Control you cursor via a Python skript

+## How to use / Usage
+### Usage
+There is no reason why you should use this to control your cursor.

+### How to use
+Face your camera/webcam to a white sheet of paper.
+Face a black or dark object between the camera and the paper.
+For best results use a white pen with black tapt on the top.

 ## Setup
 ### Download and Install
 ```bash